How to Choose the Best Online Academic Courses for Teens

 Well, we’re glad you asked…

-You might have a myriad of in-person courses run by world-leading experts on your doorstep if you live in Oxfordshire or Cambridge, MA.
+You might have a myriad of in-person courses run by world-leading experts on your doorstep if you live in Oxfordshire, UK or Cambridge, MA.
 In most cities, though, you’re likely to have a limited selection of academic courses for teenagers.
 By moving online, you can tap the expertise of the best academics at any top university, wherever you’re based.

 Choosing an online course also allows you to really hone your expertise in your own specific areas of interest.
 Rather than a generic sociology course, you could experience a programme exploring the pursuit of perfectionism on the adolescent psyche.